MarkCondello/dev-notes/WP/plugin_development/index.md

 ## Register the plugin
-In order to have a plugin registered with the WP system is to add the following required comments:
+In order to have a plugin registered with the WP system, the following comments with the relevant details are required:

 ```
 /*